erincatto/box2c/docs/dynamics.md

 #b2_staticBody:
 A static body does not move under simulation and behaves as if it has infinite mass.
 Internally, Box2D stores zero for the mass and the inverse mass.
 A static body has zero velocity.
 Static bodies do not collide with other static or kinematic bodies.
-Static bodies can be moved manually by the user, but this should be avoided because it may result in missed collisions and other undesirable behavior.

 #b2_kinematicBody:
 A kinematic body moves under simulation according to its velocity.
 Kinematic bodies do not respond to forces.
-They can be moved manually by the user, but normally a kinematic body is moved by setting its velocity.
+A kinematic body is moved by setting its velocity.
 A kinematic body behaves as if it has infinite mass, however, Box2D stores zero for the mass and the inverse mass.
 Kinematic bodies do not collide with other kinematic or static bodies.
 Generally you should use